 A device that may be used to control gas pressure or flow rate.

 Revenue Drivers

-Revenue Drivers are the means of increasing National Grid’s allowed revenue as a consequence of the release of Funded Incremental Obligated Entry/Exit Capacity to fund the construction of additional assets and/or contractual arrangements to facilitate the release of that capacity.
+Revenue drivers are the means of increasing our allowed revenue as a consequence of the release of funded incremental obligated entry or exit capacity to fund the construction of additional assets or contractual arrangements to facilitate the release of that capacity.

 Scale back of interruptible NTS entry capacity

-If the amount or rate at which gas is delivered or will be delivered to the NTS is greater than the system entry capability (as determined by National Grid) or if there is or will be a transportation constrained or localised transportation deficit, interruptible NTS entry capacity holdings can be subject to curtailment at one more NTS entry points on a pro-rated basis per shipper based on shippers’ capacity holdings.
+If the amount or rate at which gas is delivered or will be delivered to the NTS is greater than the system entry capability (as determined by us) or if there is or will be a transportation constrained or localised transportation deficit, interruptible NTS entry capacity holdings can be subject to curtailment at one more NTS entry points on a pro-rated basis per shipper based on shippers’ capacity holdings.

+Scottish Environment Protection Agency (SEPA)

+A non-departmental public body of the Scottish Government, whose role is to make sure that the environment and human health are protected, to ensure that Scotland’s natural resources and services are used as sustainably as possible and contribute to sustainable economic growth.

 Shipper

-A company with a Shipper Licence that is able to buy gas from a producer sell it to a supplier and employ Gas Transporter(s) to transport gas to consumers.
+A company with a Shipper’s Licence that can buy gas from a producer, then sell it to a supplier and employ gas transporter(s) to transport gas to consumers.

 Shrinkage

 Gas that is input to the system but is not delivered to consumers or injected into storage.
-It comprises Compression Energy, CV Shrinkage and Unaccounted for Gas.
+It comprises compression energy, CV shrinkage and unaccounted for gas.

 Storage Connection Agreement (SCA)

-A Storage Connection Agreement contains elements of the Network Entry Agreement (NEA) and the Network Exit Agreement (NExA).
+A storage connection agreement contains elements of the network entry agreement (NEA) and the network exit agreement (NExA).

 Storage Operator

 The operator of a storage facility connected to the NTS.

+Sulphur dioxide (SO2)

+A colourless gas, which is emitted when fossil fuels are combusted.
+I It reacts on the surface of a variety of airborne solid particles, is soluble in water and can be oxidised within airborne water droplets.

 Supplier

-A company with a Supplier Licence that contracts with a Shipper to buy gas, which is then sold to consumers.
-A Supplier may also be licensed as a Shipper.
+A company with a Supplier Licence that contracts with a shipper to buy gas, which is then sold to consumers.
+A supplier may also be licensed as a shipper.

+System Management Principles Statement (SMPS)

+A document that sets out processes and obligations which are aligned to and shall be interpreted and applied in accordance with applicable national and European law, notably Article 6 and Article 9 of Regulation EC 312/2014.

+Transitional National Plan (TNP)

+Allows large combustion plants first licensed before 27 November 2002 to trade their annual allowances for sulphur dioxide, nitrogen oxide and particulate matter (dust) with other large combustion plants within the TNP scheme.

+Transmission System Operator (TSO)

+An entity entrusted with transporting energy in the form of natural gas or electrical power on a national or regional level, using fixed infrastructure.

+Transportation Principal Document (TPD)

+Part of the Uniform Network Code (UNC) that sets out transportation arrangements between Transporters and Users and certain similar arrangements between upstream transporters and DNO users.

 Transporter

 See Gas Transporter.

 Unaccounted for Gas